Today’s Word Of Encouragement From Wayne:

 So, in this beautiful, forward looking, text from Isaiah, we see God entreating people to “come to the waters,” to “listen carefully to Me, and eat what is good and delight yourself in abundance,” and to “listen, that you may live.”
 In order for us to understand God’s glorious New and “everlasting covenant,” we must Come to the waters, and drink the living waters of Jesus Christ.
 We must “listen carefully” to God and His complete plan of “an everlasting covenant” that is spoken of and taught in depth throughout the New testament.
 We absolutely need to “Listen, that you may live.”
 To “eat what is good” is for us to eat, digest, and live in God’s everlasting covenant, completely realized in Jesus Christ.
 It is as John wrote, “For the law was given through Moses; grace and truth were realized through Jesus Christ” (John 1: 17).

 The Lord has a word for all those who are not responding to the “everlasting covenant” which is, “Why do you spend money for what is not bread, and your wages for what does not satisfy?
 Listen carefully to Me, and eat what is good and delight yourself in abundance.
 Incline your ear and come to Me.
 Listen, that you may live.”
 Today many are walking, they suppose, religiously, when actually they are in a rut of “always learning and never able to come to the knowledge of the truth” (2nd Timothy 3:7).
 They are spending money, time, and life for “what is not bread.”
 Jesus Christ is our truth, our way, and our life (John 14: 6).
 He is our bread of life.
 He is our “everlasting covenant.”
-We need to listen to Him and understand Him.
+We need to listen carefully to Him and to understand Him.

-Beloved child of God and priest of God, “listen carefully,” every day, to all that Scripture tells us of Jesus Christ.
+Beloved child of God and priest of God, “listen carefully,” every day, to all that Scripture tells you of Jesus Christ.
 Drink in His living waters.
 Eat what is good and delight yourself in the abundance of God, provided for you forever in Christ our Savior through His “everlasting covenant.”
 Yes, “come to the waters” today and thank your God for blessing you with His “everlasting covenant.”
 Hallelujah!